simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-07-09
+<br />**Date image released:**  2024-07-10
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Andy Ermolli
-Pascal Fouquet

-<br />**Title of the image:**  Noctilucent Clouds over Florida
+<br />**Title of the image:**  A Sagittarius Triplet
-<br />**Description for the image:**  These clouds are doubly unusual.
-First, they are rare noctilucent clouds, meaning that they are visible at night -- but only just before sunrise or just after sunset.
-Second, the source of these noctilucent clouds is actually known.
-In this rare case, the source of the sunlight-reflecting ice-crystals in the upper atmosphere can be traced back to the launch of a nearby SpaceX rocket about 30 minutes earlier.
-Known more formally as polar mesospheric clouds, the vertex of these icy wisps happens to converge just in front of a rising crescent Moon.
-The featured image -- and accompanying video -- were captured over Orlando, Florida, USA about a week ago.
-The bright spot to the right of the Moon is the planet Jupiter, while the dotted lights above the horizon on the right are from an airplane.
+<br />**Description for the image:**  These three bright nebulae are often featured on telescopic tours of the constellation Sagittarius and the crowded starfields of the central Milky Way.
+In fact, 18th century cosmic tourist Charles Messier cataloged two of them; M8, the large nebula above center, and colorful M20 below and left in the frame.
+The third emission region includes NGC 6559, right of M8 and separated from the larger nebula by a dark dust lane.
+All three are stellar nurseries about five thousand light-years or so distant.
+Over a hundred light-years across the expansive M8 is also known as the Lagoon Nebula.
+M20's popular moniker is the Trifid.
+Glowing hydrogen gas creates the dominant red color of the emission nebulae.
+But for striking contrast, blue hues in the Trifid are due to dust reflected starlight.
+The broad interstellar skyscape spans almost 4 degrees or 8 full moons on the sky.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/NoctilucentFlorida_Pouquet_1966.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/sagittariusTri.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).